Carbon Clean 200™

 The Clean200™ is intended as the clean energy inverse of the Carbon Underground 200™.
 Where the Carbon Underground 200™ (which evolved from the seminal Carbon Tracker Initiative report, Unburnable Carbon: Are the World’s Financial Markets Carrying a Carbon Bubble?), ranks the largest publicly listed companies by the carbon intensity of their coal, oil, and gas reserves; the Clean200™ ranks the largest publicly listed companies by their total clean energy revenues, with a few additional screens to help ensure the companies are indeed building the infrastructure and services needed for what Lester Brown and many others have called “The Great Energy Transition” in a just and equitable way.

-2023 update
+2024 update

-Just a few years ago, much of the business community viewed climate advocates with indifference or skepticism.
+Just a few years ago, much of the business community viewed climate change with indifference or skepticism.
 Today, companies representing 40% of the global stock market have committed to science-based targets around reducing their greenhouse gas emissions in line with the Paris Agreement.
 In many cases, these businesses are already making billions of dollars supplying climate solutions to the market.
 Even corporations that are less directly implicated in the economic upside of climate action recognize the imperative for a low-carbon economy because no business can profit in an environment of climate chaos.

 Yet, despite this reality being clear as day, we are plodding along on climate action.
 Worse, a handful of laggard companies and their pliant industry associations continue to advocate against climate action and for business as usual.
 The first thing we need to do is cut the poison that is at the heart of our climate breakdown.